RoboticCheese/kindle-chef/README.md

 ***default***

-Opens the Mac App Store and performs a simple install of the app.
+Performs a simple install of the app using the default provider for your platform.

 Resources
 =========